-The humble chickpea in all its glory morphs into so many things - hummus and dips, baked/roasted (for snacks, tacos, burritos, rice bowls, salads or soups) or ground into flour for baking and cooking.
+The humble chickpea in all its glory morphs into so many things - hummus and dips, baked/roasted (for snacks, tacos, burritos, rice bowls, salads or soups) or ground into a protein rich flour for baking and cooking.

-Pro Tip: Make chickpea flour with dry chickpeas and a Vitamix (affiliate link) in under 2 minutes!
+Pro Tip: Make homemade chickpea flour with dry chickpeas and a Vitamix in under 2 minutes!

 Ingredient Essentials

-Vegetables - Use leftover vegetables for this fast and delicious vegan dinner the whole family loves.
-But if no leftovers; mushrooms, onions, peppers, spinach, and beans are our favourite combination.
+Vegetables - A great way to use up bits and pieces of leftover vegetables.
+But if no leftovers; mushrooms, onions, peppers, spinach, and beans are our favorite combination.

-Drizzling Sauce - Drizzle dairy-free cashew cream over these yummy vegan chickpea pancakes - it's quick to make if you have a high-speed blender (5 minutes).
+Drizzling Sauce - Drizzle dairy-free cashew cream over these yummy vegan chickpea pancakes.
+It's quick to make in under 5 minutes if you have a high-speed blender.

-We also love them with sweet and spicy tahini sauce drizzle.
+We also love them with sweet and spicy tahini sauce.

 Optional Toppings - Juicy tomatoes, avocado chunks, and fresh green onions are the perfect combination for toppings.
 But sub in any toppings of your choice.